-- Highwalls
+- ♦ Highwalls

-- Stockpiles
+- ♦ Stockpiles

 - Basic Geology

 - Rock Fixtures

 - Surface Structures

 - Underground Support

-- Hazard Recognition
+- ♦ Hazard Recognition

-- Compliance Determination
+- ♦ Compliance Determination

-Technical Coordinators: Jared Adkins Vince Nicolau Course Length: 3 days
+Technical Coordinators: Jared Adkins

-HAULAGE (SURFACE) (MNM) [HL301M]
+HAULAGE (SURFACE) (MNM) [HL301M] INDUSTRY

 Haulage accidents have been one of the leading causes of fatal accidents for several years at our Nation's surface mines.
 This course teaches how to recognize the hazards that may exist in surface haulage.